-Electronic billing (e-billing) is an online interface that enables Albion College students to view their current and previous billing statements and make electronic payments over the Web using a credit card or check.
+Electronic billing (e-billing) is an online interface that enables Albion College students to view their current and previous term detail and make electronic payments over the Web using a credit card or check.
 Albion College's online billing system is secure, and all payments are processed through the TouchNet payment gateway, which utilizes industry-leading security standards.

-Who does the statement come from?
+Who does the notification come from?
 And how can I make sure the e-mail sent to me is not treated as spam?

 What are the benefits of e-billing and online payment?